CarlosChicata/data_world_portfolio/Projects/POC/AWS_convert_csv_to_iceberg_format/README.md

 The strategy is create a new table in iceberg format natively by AWS Athena and insert all data in batch mode from csv dataset by AWS Athena.
 The data producer got all data will be stored in data lake.

 ![Athena Architecture infra](https://github.com/CarlosChicata/data_world_portfolio/blob/master/Projects/POC/AWS_convert_csv_to_iceberg_format/images/athena_infra_poc_4.drawio.png)

+### Glue

+The strategy is create a glue job in spark batch mode by AWS Glue to create a table in Athena and move all data from CSV format file into iceberg format file.
+The data file is stored in S3 bucket, and we can change the code to glue job in streaming mode with a few minimum changes.

 ### How to prepare this project?